NHSDigital/nhs-credential-manager-prescription-signing/README.md

 ## Examples

 A variety of example projects are available in the `examples` directory.
-These provide a simple input field to paste either a payload, unecoded json or encoded json and a button to sign.
+These provide a simple input field to paste either a payload, unencoded json or encoded json and a button to sign.
 Any errors will be shown should the process fail.
 Feel free to use these to verify your CMS & Port Service installation.
 (Though the dev MSI of CMS will be required in order for it to allow connections from localhost)